Get More Info:

 Who Should Get the HPV Vaccine?

-• The HPV vaccine is recommended for girls and boys ages 11-12 (even as early as age 9) because this is the age when their bodies respond best to the vaccine.
+• The HPV vaccine is recommended for girls and boys ages 9 - 12 because this is the age when their bodies respond best to the vaccine.

 • Also, preteens need to get the vaccine early so their bodies can build immunity to the virus before being exposed to the virus when they are older.